damdoy/ice40_ultraplus_examples/RSG/README.md

 Outputs are:

-`seed` - an 8 bit wide psuedorandom seed.
+`seed` - an 8 bit wide pseudorandom seed.

 `seed ready` - a signal indicating that the seed is stable and ready for consumption by the host.